What Are the Real Closing Costs When Switching Mortgage Lenders in Canada?

 A collateral charge cannot be transferred.
 It has to be fully discharged and re-registered as a new mortgage.
 That requires a lawyer, a title search, and new registration.
 The cost runs $1,000 to $1,500 in legal fees alone, before any other closing costs.

 I had a client last year who had been with the same lender for eleven years.
 She found a rate 0.35% lower at a credit union and called me to start the switch.
-She had a collateral charge and had no idea.
-The legal costs to move ate roughly eight months of rate savings before she came out ahead.
-She was frustrated — and she was right to be.
-Not because the cost was unreasonable, but because nobody told her this when she originally signed.

 If you are currently with TD, RBC Homeline, CIBC, Scotiabank STEP, or BMO ReadiLine — your switch is technically a refinance, not a transfer.